-Schedule L - Alaska Dividends-Received Deduction (Form 6000 only)
+Schedule L - Alaska Dividends-Received Deduction

-The Alaska dividends-received deduction is based on the allocated and apportioned dividends included in Alaska taxable income and is limited to Alaska taxable income in accordance with Internal Revenue Code Section 246(b).
+The Alaska dividends-received deduction is based on the allocated and apportioned dividends included in Alaska taxable income and is limited to Alaska taxable income in accordance with IRC Section 246(b).

 Lines 2a-2d: Enter the amounts of dividends already deducted, or accounted for, on Schedule H, that are included in Schedule L, line 1.
 These would include intercompany dividends, Section 78 gross-up, foreign dividends, and dividends deducted on Schedule H as non-business income.
 These dividends are not eligible for a dividends-received deduction, because they have already been deducted.